ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -v, --verbose bool - Print extra information.
-Default: false.

 DESCRIPTION

   Outputs the best value for the given key.

   There may be several different values for a given key stored in the DHT; in this context 'best' means the record that is most desirable.
 There is no one metric for 'best': it depends entirely on the key type.
 For IPNS, 'best' is